mattrude/wp-gallery2-image-block/readme.txt

 == Frequently Asked Questions ==

+You may ask questions or ask for support form the [Gallery2 Image Block Forums](http://mattrude.com/bbpress/forum/wp-gallery2-image-block).

+Q: Will this plugin work with out using Galler2?
+A: No.

+Q: Will I be able to add a random image to a page with this plugin?
+A: No, this plugin will only work in the wiget sidebar.

 == Change Log ==
+= Version: 0.5.2 =
+* Tested with wordpress 2.8.3 & 2.8.4 - no code change
+* Corrected URL's

 = Version: 0.5.1 =
-* Tested with Wordpress 2.8.2 - no changes
+* Tested with Wordpress 2.8.2 - no code changes
 * Updated POT file do to typo
 * Added Dutch translation
 * Added Portuguese translation